Phone: (603) 271-1106

 Phone: (603) 535-2410

-Jason Cordeira is an Assistant Professor of Meteorology and Affiliate Faculty at the Center for the Environment.
-Jason is an atmospheric scientist who specializes in multi-scale atmospheric characteristics of extreme weather events.
-Prior to joining PSU, Jason obtained his Ph.D. from the University at Albany in 2011, spent one year in Boulder, CO as a post-doc at the Water Cycle Branch of the NOAA Earth Systems Research Laboratory, and spent one year as a research meteorologist at a weather software company, EarthRisk Technologies, in San Diego, CA. His research interests include better understanding and improving forecasts of the atmospheric processes conducive to (1) extreme precipitation events across the U.S. in association with “atmospheric rivers” and (2) extreme temperature events across the U.S. in association with heat waves and cold-air outbreaks.
+Dr. Cordeira, Associate Professor of Meteorology, is an atmospheric scientist who specializes in multi-scale atmospheric characteristics of extreme weather events.
+Prior to joining PSU, Jay obtained his Ph.D. from the University at Albany in 2011, spent one year in Boulder, CO as a post-doc at the Water Cycle Branch of the NOAA Earth Systems Research Laboratory, and spent one year as a research meteorologist at a weather software company, EarthRisk Technologies, in San Diego, CA. His research interests include better understanding and improving forecasts of the atmospheric processes conducive to (1) extreme precipitation events across the U.S. in association with “atmospheric rivers” and (2) extreme temperature events across the U.S. in association with heat waves and cold-air outbreaks.

-Mark is a hydrologist, focused on forests and their role in regulating water movement and water quality.
+Dr. Green is a hydrologist, focused on forests and their role in regulating water movement and water quality.
 He studies the hydrologic cycle using water tracing techniques and data mining of large public databases.
-He was previously an associate professor wtih CFE and he is now a research scientist at Case Western Reserve University.
+He was previously an associate professor with CFE and is now a Research Scientist at Case Western Reserve University.
 A major aspect of Mark’s work is serving as a research hydrologist with the Northern Research Station of the U.S. Forest Service.
 Mark has a B.S. in Biology from Minnesota State University, Mankato; a M.S. in hydrology from the University of Nevada, Reno; and a Ph.D. in water resources science from the University of Minnesota.

-Eric is a Research Assistant Professor in the Department of Atmospheric Sciences and Chemistry at PSU and the Director of Research at the Mount Washington Observatory.
+Dr. Kelsey is a Research Associate Professor in the Applied Meteorology Program at PSU and previous Director of Research at the Mount Washington Observatory.
 He has a B.S. from the University of Missouri, a M.S. from SUNY – Albany, and a Ph.D. from the University of New Hampshire.

 Office: 239 Boyd Science Center

-Mary Ann is an associate professor and chair of Department of Environmental Science and Policy.
+Dr. McGarry is an Associate Professor in the Environmental Science and Policy Program.
 She specializes in science education and water resource outreach.
-She has received state, national, and international recognition for team-developed programs.
+Mary Ann has received state, national, and international recognition for team-developed programs.
 She served as Director of Education for Maine Lakes Conservancy Institute, 2000-2004, and she founded Maine Project WET (Water Education for Teachers) and was the state coordinator from 1995 to 2005.
 She completed a fellowship with the Cypriot government in 2001 to work on water conservation education.
 She helped direct a 5-year National Science Foundation (NSF) funded project entitled Maine Math Science Teaching Excellence Collaborative and served as advisor to another NSF multi-year initiative — the Bioregional Outdoor Education Project in the Four Corners area of the United States.
 From 2007 – 2009, Mary Ann served as Director of Education for the Hubbard Brook Research Foundation while remaining a PSU faculty member.
 Mary Ann also served as a faculty member for the Pakistani Educational Leadership Institute at PSU assisting with place-based community initiatives around environmental stewardship and cultural heritage preservation.
 She has a B.A. in environmental education from Dartmouth College, a M.S. in earth science from Northern Arizona University, and an Ed.D. in science education from the University of Maine.

-Brigid O’Donnell is an Assistant Professor in PSU’s Biology Department.
+Dr. O’Donnell is an Associate Professor in the Biological Sciences Program at PSU.
 Her research program centers on understanding the development, life history and evolution of the large bodied and common mayfly, Hexagenia limbata (Ephemeroptera: Ephemeridae).
-She is also collaborating with NH Fish and Game on tracking temporal changes in the abundance and diversity of macroinvertebrates at Johnson Brook (Nash Stream Forest, Coos County) following the construction of new pools along its length.
+Brigid also collaborates with NH Fish and Game on tracking temporal changes in the abundance and diversity of macroinvertebrates at Johnson Brook (Nash Stream Forest, Coos County) following the construction of new pools along its length.

 Robert Laurence Pinsonneault

-Len is a professor of zoology in the Department of Biology.
-He has collaborated with CFE students on several projects related to birds and habitat conservation.
+Dr. Reitsma is a Professor of zoology in the Biological Sciiences Program.
+Len has collaborated with CFE students on several projects related to birds and habitat conservation.
 He has a B.S. from William Paterson College and a Ph.D. from Dartmouth College.

 Dr. Ryder is a sociologist currently serving as a post-doctoral research fellow in the Department of Geography at the University of Exeter.
 She is a colleague of Dr. Lisa Doner and has participated in a grant proposal to the National Science Foundation’s International Research Experience for Students led by Dr. Doner.

-Larry is a professor emeritus of biology.
-He serves as chair of the Environmental Subcommittee of the Friends of the Pemi-Livermore Chapter where he is working on a GIS/remote sensing project of the natural features of the corridor.
+Dr. Spencer, Professor Emeritus of Biology, serves as chair of the Environmental Subcommittee of the Friends of the Pemi-Livermore Chapter where he is working on a GIS/remote sensing project of the natural features of the corridor.
 He also serves as chair of the Holderness Conservation Commission and is working on a GIS/remote sensing project for Mt.
 Prospect looking at land use and steep slopes for the area.